IsabelCasPe/Math-Dynamics/README.md

 - Visualizations are implemented in Python with Matplotlib and SciPy.

 ## License
 © Prof. Ana Isabel Castillo, Math-Dynamics.
-Licensed under [CC BY-NC-ND 4.0](LICENSE.md).
+Licensed under [Apache License](LICENSE.md).

 ## Contributions
 Suggestions for new dynamic systems or visualization techniques are welcome.
 Contact the author for collaboration or additional materials.